-The Shepadoodle will do well on a high-quality kibble formulated for German Shepherds, Poodles or large breeds.
+The Shepadoodle will do well on a high-quality kibble formulated for German Shepherds, Poodles, or large breeds.
 It should also have a high protein content to provide his large energetic muscles with strength and energy.
-A typical Shepadoodle will need around 3 cups of kibble every day.
+A typical fully grown pup will need around 3 cups of kibble every day.

-Because the Shepadoodle is a large dog that is at risk of both Elbow and Hip Dysplasia, it is important to feed him age-specific kibbles that are specifically designed for large dogs, as these contain the correct ratios of calcium, phosphorus, fat and vitamin D, which help to decrease the chances of him suffering with such diseases.
+Because of their size, they are at risk of both Elbow and Hip Dysplasia, it is important to feed him age-specific kibbles that are specifically designed for large dogs.
+These foods contain the correct ratios of calcium, phosphorus, fat, and vitamin D. These nutrients help to decrease the chances of him suffering with such diseases.

 The Shepadoodle will need to be brushed every other day considering his curly or wiry coat.
 If he has a longer coat, or his coat is particularly prone to matting, then this should be increased to everyday brushing, and a slicker brush will be your best grooming tool here.

 He will need bathing every 6 weeks or so, and the usual canine grooming practices such as ear, teeth and nail clipping will need to be adopted for the Shepadoodle.
 Don’t be tempted to bath him more than every 6 weeks, or you’ll risk interfering with his natural coat oils.